US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 Field Grade Officers

-You might serve as a battalion executive officer or in various staff positions at brigade level and above.
+As a Major (O-4), you transition to higher-level planning and staff roles, potentially serving as a battalion executive officer or in various staff capacities at the brigade level or higher.

 General Officers

-Major Generals (O-8) command divisions or hold senior positions in major commands.
+Major Generals (O-8) command divisions or hold senior positions in significant commands, with decisions creating widespread ramifications for Army operations and policy.

-You’ll be responsible for Army-wide strategy, liaising with civilian leadership, and shaping the future of the force.
+Lieutenant Generals (O-9) and full Generals (O-10) occupy the highest ranks of Army leadership, responsible for Army-wide strategies, liaising with civilian authorities, and shaping the future direction of the force.

 Warrant Officers: Technical Experts